 Well, they’re the paragraph excerpt perched above the more classic blue-linked listings on the SERPs, often appearing in response to a question.
 These featured snippets occupy a spot on the page that’s come to be known as ‘position zero.’
 Making it to the first listing is soooo 2018.
 In 2019, it’s all about coming in 0th place.

 Sliding right into one of these featured snippets means getting your SEO airtight.
 Because 99.58% of pages selected for this spot are already making it onto the first page of listings, help your website get up there, too, with these Wix SEO tips.
 If you’re feeling overwhelmed by the task at hand, meet the Wix SEO Wiz, your new best friend for all things optimization.
 This tool will present you with a handy, personalized checklist for rocking your SEO.

 Returning to how to make the jump from first page organic listing to featured snippet, let’s think about the function of these prominent boxes, so you can understand how to to structure your content accordingly.
 Google uses them to answer a user’s question in the fastest way possible, sidestepping the need for a searcher to click on an additional link to get their desired information.
 The goal, then, is showing Google that your page is a perfect match for that coveted spot.

 Therefore, pinpoint the knowledge people might be seeking that would lead them to your website (otherwise known as informational search intent).
 Do you publish recipes?
 Devise DIY home projects with multi-step directions?
-Offer financial advising and have started a blog to explain complex tax terms?
+Offer financial advising and have created a blog to explain complex tax terms?
 These are some of the topic areas that do especially well making it to the featured snippets.
 It’s easy to understand why.
 You can easily imagine the questions that motivated a user to reach for their nearest Google-equipped device (‘I have to fill out a T-845-whaaat???’).